 Converting ratios to percentages is a fundamental skill with wide-ranging applications.
 By understanding the relationship between ratios and percentages, and by following the simple steps outlined in this article, you can confidently convert any ratio into a percentage.
 Remember to double-check your calculations, pay attention to units, and understand the context to ensure accuracy and meaningful interpretation.

 Now that you've mastered the art of converting ratios to percentages, put your knowledge into practice!
-Analyze data, interpret proportions, and communicate your findings effectively.
+And analyze data, interpret proportions, and communicate your findings effectively.
 Share this article with your colleagues and friends, and encourage them to embrace the power of percentages in their own endeavors.
 What are some real-world examples where you find converting ratios to percentages particularly useful?
 Leave a comment below and let's discuss!